nicsig/config/.vim/after/plugin/README.md

+If a command pollute your tab completion suggestions, remove it in:

+        tidy_tab_completion.vim

 Some third-party plugins need to be customized after they have been sourced.

 We write these default plugin customizations inside dedicated files in this directory.